andredesousa/devops-best-practices/README.md

 Discovering failures as early as possible is important to minimize the resources devoted to problematic builds.
 To achieve this, prioritize and run the fastest tests first.
 Save complex, long-running tests until after we have validated the build with smaller, quick-running tests.
-Test prioritization usually means running the project’s unit tests first since those tend to be quick, isolated, and component focused.
+Test prioritization usually means running the project's unit tests first since those tend to be quick, isolated, and component focused.
 Afterwards, integration tests typically represent the next level of complexity and speed, and finally e2e tests, which often require some level of interaction.

 ## Run the tests locally